About Us

 I was born, raised, and worked in Fayetteville.
 I am now retired.
 I joined FRWC in 2020.

-Assistant Treasurer – Amie Bosworth
+Assistant Treasurer – Janine Seals

 Current Committee Chairs